Democrats need outside lawyer in tax fight, judge rules

 The two bills in question met that threshold for passage in the Assembly but were one vote short of it in the Senate, where Democrats hold a 13-8 advantage.
 The bills passed the Senate by that margin and on party lines.

 The business tax was scheduled to decrease with the start of the current fiscal year in July.
-Retaining it directs approximately $100 million in revenue to fund education-related initiatives that were Democratic legislative priorities for the session.
+Keeping it directs approximately $100 million in revenue to pay for education-related initiatives that were Democratic legislative priorities for the session.

 “It appears to this court that there’s a need for LCB to maintain its neutrality as to representation of all individual members of the Legislature,” Russell said.
 “I just don’t think you can pick sides by representing individual senators against other senators.”